Delivery Optimization in Update Compliance

 Device Configuration blade

 Devices can be set to use different download modes; these download modes determine in what situations Delivery Optimization will use peer-to-peer distribution to accomplish the downloads.
 The top section shows the number of devices configured to use peer-to-peer distribution in Peering On compared to Peering Off modes.
 The table shows a breakdown of the various download mode configurations seen in your environment.
-For more information about the different configuration options, see Configure Delivery Optimization for Windows 10 updates.
+For more information about the different configuration options, see Configure Delivery Optimization for Windows client updates.

 Content Distribution (%) blade

 The first of two blades showing information on content breakdown, this blade shows a ring chart summarizing Bandwidth Savings %, which is the percentage of data received from peer sources out of the total data downloaded (for any device that used peer-to-peer distribution).
 The table breaks down the Bandwidth Savings % into specific content categories along with the number of devices seen downloading the given content type that used peer-to-peer distribution.